aminalaee/s3gui/README.md

 # S3 GUI

-A Desktop and Mobile client for S3.
+A Desktop, Mobile and Web client for S3.